Jungle babbler: Taxonomy

-Some older literature can be confusing due to some incorrect usage, such as with Whistler (1944, Spolia Zeylanica, 23:131), who used the name affinis which is a completely different species, Turdoides affinis, restricted to peninsular India.
+Some older literature can be confusing due to some incorrect usage, such as with Whistler (1944, Spolia Zeylanica, 23:131), who used the name affinis which is a completely different species, Argya affinis, restricted to peninsular India.
 Although the two can sometimes be confused in poor lighting conditions, their calls are entirely different.

 Description

+Adult A. s. somervillei from Maharashtra.

-Adult ssp. orientalis in Kawal, A.P., India.
+Adult A. s. orientalis in Kawal, A.P., India.

 The jungle babbler's habitat is forest and cultivation.
 This species, like most babblers, is non-migratory, and has short rounded wings and a weak flight.
 The sexes are identical, drably coloured in brownish grey with a yellow-bill making them confusable only with the endemic yellow-billed babblers of peninsular India and Sri Lanka.
 The upper parts are usually slightly darker in shade and there is some mottling on the throat and breast.
 Subspecies somervillei of Maharashtra has a very rufous tail and dark primary flight feathers.
 The jungle babbler can be separated from the white-headed babbler by the dark loreal zone between the bill and the eye as well as the lack of a contrasting light crown.
 The calls of the two species are however distinct and unmistakable.
 The jungle babbler has harsh nasal calls while the white-headed babbler has high pitched calls.
 Another babbler that is similarly found in urban areas is the large grey babbler; however, that species has a distinctive long tail with white outer tail feathers.

 The jungle babbler lives in flocks of seven to ten or more.
 It is a noisy bird, and the presence of a flock may generally be known at some distance by the harsh mewing calls, continual chattering, squeaking and chirping produced by its members.